 OSSL_DECODER_CTX_set_passphrase() gives the implementation a pass phrase to use when decrypting the encoded private key.
 Alternatively, a pass phrase callback may be specified with the following functions.

-OSSL_DECODER_CTX_set_pem_password_cb(), OSSL_DECODER_CTX_set_passphrase_ui() and OSSL_DECODER_CTX_set_passphrase_cb() set up a callback method that the implementation can use to prompt for a pass phrase, giving the caller the choice of prefered pass phrase callback form.
+OSSL_DECODER_CTX_set_pem_password_cb(), OSSL_DECODER_CTX_set_passphrase_ui() and OSSL_DECODER_CTX_set_passphrase_cb() set up a callback method that the implementation can use to prompt for a pass phrase, giving the caller the choice of preferred pass phrase callback form.
 These are called indirectly, through an internal OSSL_PASSPHRASE_CALLBACK function.

 The internal OSSL_PASSPHRASE_CALLBACK function caches the pass phrase, to be re-used in all decodings that are performed in the same decoding run (for example, within one OSSL_DECODER_from_bio(3) call).